 Burgess Pool is the largest natural gas (fossil fuel) consuming facility for city operations due to the natural gas-powered swimming pool water heater, accounting for 58% of municipal greenhouse gas emissions.
 By replacing the existing gas boiler with an electric heat pump in the next two years, the City will make substantial progress toward CAP No.5 (eliminating fossil fuels from municipal operations) by reducing natural gas consumption in priority facilities by roughly 60%.
-Timely action may also allow the City to access financial help through the Heat Pump Water Heater Incentive Program offered under the California Public Utilities Commission.
+Action in the near term may also allow the City the opportunity to access financial assistance through the Heat Pump Water Heater Incentive Program offered under the California Public Utilities Commission.